 Finishing the hull

-Monday, Sep 26, 2022 sibling, hull,
+Monday, Sep 26, 2022 Sibling, Hull,

 After being away for 4 weeks I came back and knew that I had 1,5 Months to bring the hull to a stage, where it can rest over the winter in a cradle outside without taking damage from rain and snow.
 This seemed possible even more because I had 2 weeks of vacation from my day job.
 So I hopped to build the majority of the hull in this 2 weeks.